DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 The response will return with the card token on the `CardToken` field.

-## Tokenization by card brands
+## Network tokenization

-SoSome card brands have a tokenization solution that offers the storage of cards in safes at the brand itself, in an encrypted form.
-This brand tokenization is intended to improve the security and quality of card information transmitted, which leads to possible increases in the conversion of approval by issuing banks.
+Some card brands offer a tokenization solution that tokenize and sotores card data in a network vault, in an encrypted form.
+Network tokenization is intended to improve the security and quality of card information transmitted, which leads to possible increases in the conversion of approval by issuing banks.
 See all the benefits:

 - **Increased security:** In addition to creating a code (token or DPAN) to replace the card information, the brands also issue cryptograms, which function as a password or signature of the brand, unique to that card at that establishment.
 - **Automatic Card Update:** When a new card is issued in place of the previous card, or when a card's expiration date changes, banks send this information to the brand's base, and the brand automatically updates the tokens with the new information.
 That is, there is no need for any action on the part of the establishment.